jim005/link2nativemaps/README.md

-Little PHP script to redirect user to native map apps.
+Little JS script to redirect user to native map apps.

 If the user's device is:
  * iOS or Mac OS => redirect to Apple Maps (apps),